reeshuffled/reeshuffled.github.io/_posts/2021-07-11-Lying-Moral-Choice-in-Public-and-Private-Life.md

 ---
-layout: note
+layout: notes
 categories: Notes
-tags: ["Books"]
+tags:
+- Books
-title: "Lying: Moral Choice in Public and Private Life by Sissela Bok"
+title: 'Lying: Moral Choice in Public and Private Life by Sissela Bok'
 slug: lying
-description: "Is it ever all right to lie?
-A philosopher looks at lying and deception in public and private life—in government, medicine, law, academia, journalism, in the family and between friends."
+description: Is it ever all right to lie?
+A philosopher looks at lying and deception in public and private life—in government, medicine, law, academia, journalism, in the family and between friends.
 ---

 ## Chapter 1: Is the Whole Truth Attainable?